 - 6. Each PI will submit progress reports each quarter, using the Iowa DOT standard progress reporting format, to both the Program Manager and the TAC.
 A summary of these quarterly reports will be transmitted to the Iowa DOT by the Program Manager.
 Project progress payment requests (invoices) will be submitted by the Program Manager for payment by the Iowa DOT. - 7.
 The Program Manager will evaluate project process and forward invoices to the Iowa DOT with recommendations for reimbursement.
 Representatives from the Iowa DOT, as listed on the official FHWA pooled fund website, will serve as points of contact. - 8.
 The Iowa DOT will either deny the invoice and so notify the respective university or send payment directly to that university. - 9.
-On an annual basis, the Iowa DOT will request reimbursement for expended funds from the FHWA Headquarters, Turner-Fairbanks Office, and/or member STAs if funds other than SP & R have been contributed.
-Attached to this reimbursement request, the Iowa DOT will include the suggested draw down of SP & R funds based on each STA's contribution level percentage. - 10.
-FHWA Headquarters and/or member STAs with funding contributions other than SP & R will then reimburse Iowa DOT.
+On an annual basis, the Iowa DOT will work with FHWA and member STAs to transfer committed funds for the upcoming year.

-For the 2021 program, 19 problem statements in five topic areas were developed and the BOD decided that 4 problem statements should be included in the annual RFP.
-This RFP was distributed to potential researchers at research institutions in contributing states on October 24, 2020.
-The deadline for proposal submittal was November 20, 2020.
-A total of 10 proposals were submitted that addressed 3 of the 4 problem statements.
-All three of the problem statements received competing proposals.
-The proposals submitted were distributed on December 2, 2020 to the contributing state DOT representatives for an initial ranking of those competing for the funding connected to particular problem statements.
-The deadline for these rankings was December 23, 2020.
-These rankings were weighted based on contribution levels and a second ranking was then done to determine the final position of the three highest ranked projects within each problem statement.
-The second round of rankings was sent to the contributing state DOT representatives on January 4, 2021 with a deadline January 12, 2021.
-These results were also weighted based on contribution levels and these results shared with the BOD on January 15, 2021.
-The two top ranked proposals could be funded and were selected for the 2021 program year with TPF-5(438) funding.
+For the 2023 program, seven problem statements were submitted for the four topic areas selected by the BOD.
+Ultimately, the BOD decided that four problem statements should be included in the RFP for Program Year 2023.
+This RFP was distributed to potential researchers at research institutions in contributing states on September 13, 2022.
+The deadline for proposal submittal was October 13, 2022.
+A total of 5 proposals were submitted that addressed three of the four problem statements.
+In two cases, competing proposals were submitted.
+The proposals for these two subjects were submitted were distributed on October 21, 2022 to the contributing state DOT representatives for an initial ranking.
+The deadline for these rankings was November 4, 2022.
+Upon completion of the first ranking the contributing state DOT representatives from the BOD were provided the top ranked and/or only proposal from all three topics.
+It was determined that all three of these proposals could be funded and a second ranking was not needed.
+The contributing state DOT representatives unanimously agreed to fund a proposal for all three topics in program year 2023 with TPF-5(438) funding.

-The 2021 SWZDI administrative agreement with InTrans was also provided, reviewed, and approved by the BOD for funding from the pooled fund account number TPF-5(438).
-The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the initiation and guidance of newly selected projects for program year 2021.
+The 2023 SWZDI administrative agreement with InTrans was also provided, reviewed, and approved by the BOD for funding from the pooled fund account number TPF-5(438).
+The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the initiation and guidance of newly selected projects for program year 2023 and organization of a face to face meeting of the BOD.

-YEAR 2021 PROGRAM
+YEAR 2023 PROGRAM

-The two proposals approved by the BOD for funding with program year 2021 (TPF-5(438)) are expected to total \$155,000.
-Available funding from TPF-5(438) was \$253,500 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
-The administrative agreement was also funded through the TPF-5(438) for a total of \$46,500.
-The 2021 program year projects, including the administrative agreement, are summarized in Table 2.
+The three proposals approved by the BOD for program year 2023 (TPF-5(438)) are expected to total \$218,911.
+Available funding for 2023 was \$379,887 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
+The administrative agreement was also funded for a total of \$46,500.
+The 2023 program year projects, including the administrative agreement, are summarized in Table 2.

 Table 1.
-State SWZDI Contributions - 2021 (TPF-5(438))
+State SWZDI Contributions - 2022 (TPF-5(438))

 Agency Funding level

 Illinois \$25,000

 Iowa \$50,000

 Kansas \$25,000

 Michigan \$25,000

 Missouri \$50,000

+Minnesota \$25,000

 Nebraska \$25,000

 Texas \$25,000

 Wisconsin \$25,000

 Carryover from

-Previous Years \$3,500
+Previous Years \$104,887

-Total \$253,500
+Total \$379,887

 The projects listed in Table 2 have been approved for funding by the SWZDI pooled fund BOD.
 The universities indicated are in negotiation to contract directly with the Iowa DOT for individual projects and InTrans assists with the pooled fund and contract administration.
+There are \$114,476 in remaining funds after contracting is completed for the 2023 project year projects.

 Table 2.
-SWZDI BOD Approved Projects (2021)
+SWZDI BOD Approved Projects (2023)